cxhernandez/cxhernandez.com/_posts/2015-04-04-fah-kartography.markdown

 json.dump(info, open('data.json', 'wb'))
 {% endhighlight %}

-This might take some time to run (my dataset took about an hour), but once it finishes done you'll have created `data.json`, which contains all of the information we care about for our bubble map.
+This might take some time to run (my dataset took about an hour), but once it finishes you'll have created `data.json`, which contains all of the information we care about for our bubble map.

 <br/>